bryanC29/SphinxCheck-Secure-Login-System/server/README.md

+# SpinxCheck - Backend Server
+### How to start server
-- Rename the `example.env` file to `.env` file
+- Rename the `example.env` file to `.env` file.
-- Set all the required environment variables in the `.env` file
+- Set all the required environment variables in the `.env` file.
-- Open terminal and type `npm intall`
+- Open terminal and type `npm intall`.
-- Open terminal and type `npm run dev` to start development server
+- Type `npm run dev` in terminal to start development server.
+OR
-- Open terminal and type `npm run serve` to start production server
+- Type `npm run serve` in terminal to start production server.
+OR
-- Open terminal and type `npm start` to start server
+- Type `npm start` in terminal to start server.
-- By default, the server backend will host on port `2131`
+- By default, the server backend will host on port `2131`.
+- Go to `http://localhost:2131` to visit backend server.
+___
+___Happy Coding___